 UK Center of Excellence in Rural Health, Kentucky Office of Rural Health, and UK CCTS Community Engagement and Research Program

-Priority will be given to leaders from Appalachian Counties in Kentucky.
-In addition, priority will be given to applicants who propose projects consistent with the UK CCTS Community Engagement Program’s areas of interest including:
+Each participant’s organization will receive a grant for their participation in this competitive program and completion of proposed project.
+Priority will be given to leaders from Appalachian counties in Kentucky (http://www.arc.gov/counties).
+In addition, priority will be given to applicants who propose projects consistent with the UK CCTS Community Engagement and Research Program’s areas of interest including:

 GrantWatch ID#: 160479

-There are up to 12 positions available for the 2019 class.
+Up to 10 positions available are for the 2020 class.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.